 This is a marvellous, if unexpected, family history source.
 It is well worth a few minutes to see if your family members participated in capturing Ireland’s traditional folklore nearly 80 years ago.
 In my own case, my father’s school is only 50% completed.
 Being the impatient type I will volunteer to help transcribe the Mount Bruis school in Co.
 Tipperary.

-I would love to hear if you find any of your own family in The Schools Collection.
+I would love to hear from you in the Comments Section below if you find any of your own family in The Schools Collection.

 Your Family Genealogist